david-lev/pywa/docs/source/content/examples/sign_up_flow.rst

 - ``phone_id``: The phone ID of the WhatsApp account that we are using to send and receive messages
 - ``token``: The token of the WhatsApp account that we are using to send and receive messages
-- ``server``: The Flask app that we created earlier, which will be used to register the routes
+- ``server``: The FastAPI app that we created earlier, which will be used to register the routes
 - ``callback_url``: The URL that WhatsApp will use to send us updates
 - ``webhook_endpoint``: The endpoint that WhatsApp will use to send us updates
 - ``verify_token``: Used by WhatsApp to challenge the server when we register the webhook